-Turbidity Turbidity Contaminant MCL MCLG Level Detected Sample Date Violation Y/N Source of Contamination Turbidity TT=1 NTU for a single measurement 0 0.6 NTU 02/06/16 N Soil runoff TT= at least 95% of monthly samples<0.3 NTU 98 % 02/16 N
+Turbidity Turbidity Contaminant MCL MCLG Level Detected Sample Date Violation Y/N Source of Contamination Turbidity TT=1 NTU for a single measurement 0 0.6 NTU 02/06/06 N Soil runoff TT= at least 95% of monthly samples<0.3 98 % 02/06 N

-Total Organic Carbon (TOC) Contaminant Range of % Removal Required Range of percent removal achieved Number of quarters out of compliance Violation Y/N Sources of Contamination TOC 25 - 35% 26 - 38% 1 N Naturally present in the environment
+Total Organic Carbon (TOC) Range of % Number of Removal Range of percent quarters out of Violation Sources of Contaminant Required removal achieved compliance Y/N Contamination TOC 25 - 35% 26 - 38% 1 N Naturally present in the environment

-DETECTED CONTAMINANTS HEALTH EFFECTS LANGUAGE AND CORRECTIVE ACTIONS:
+HEALTH EFFECTS:

-About our atrazine violation: During March, April and May, a big surge in the use of atrazine-based herbicides by area farmers caused our water to exceed the MCL for atrazine.
+About our atrazine violation: during March, April and May, a big surge in the use of atrazine-based herbicides by area farmers caused our water to exceed the MCL for atrazine.
 We sent a notice warning you of this problem when it occurred.
 We are working with the state and local farmers to ensure that this never happens again, and we are monitoring atrazine levels quarterly.
-Some people who drink water containing atrazine well in excess of the MCL over many years could experience problems with their cardiovascular system or reproductive difficulties.
+You should know that some people who drink water containing atrazine well in excess of the MCL over many years could experience problems with their cardiovascular system or reproductive difficulties.
 If you want more information about atrazine or the violation, please call us (867-5309), or the State Drinking Water office (853-323-3333).